DataDog/documentation/content/en/agent/guide/secrets-management.md

 Secrets are also supported in `datadog.yaml`.
 The agent first loads the main configuration and reloads it after decrypting the secrets.
 This means that secrets cannot be used in the `secret_*` settings.

-Secrets are always strings, i.e. you cannot use them to set an integer or boolean value.
+Secrets are always strings, i.e. you cannot use them to set an integer or Boolean value.

 Example: